 Table \ref{tab:comparison} (resp.
 Table \ref{tab:comparisonwithminreturn}) depicts the time required for all $3$ approaches to determine an optimal allocation of funds without (resp. with) the minimum return constraint.
-The problem data is taken from the $5$ mean-variance portfolio optimization problems described by \cite{chang2000heuristics} and subsequently included in the OR-library test set \citep{beasley1990or}.
-Note that we turned off the SOCP lower bound for these tests, and ensured feasibility in the master problem by imposing $\sum_{i \in [n]: \mu_i \geq \bar{r}} z_i \geq 1$ when running Algorithm \ref{alg:refinedCuttingPlaneMethod} on the instances with a minimum return constraint (see Section \ref{sec:cuttingolanemethodcont}).
-Furthermore, as Algorithm \ref{alg:refinedCuttingPlaneMethod} is slow to converge for some instances with a return constraint, we also run the method after applying $50$ cuts at the root node, generated using the \verb|in-out| method (see Appendix \ref{sec:auxpsueodocode}, for the relevant pseudocode).
+The problem data is taken from the $5$ mean-variance portfolio optimization problems described by \cite{chang2000heuristics} and included in the OR-library test set by \citet{beasley1990or}.
+Note that we turned off the second-order cone lower bound for these tests, and ensured feasibility in the master problem by imposing $\sum_{i \in [n]: \mu_i \geq \bar{r}} z_i \geq 1$ when running Algorithm \ref{alg:refinedCuttingPlaneMethod} on the instances with a minimum return constraint (see Section \ref{sec:cuttingolanemethodcont}).
+Furthermore, as Algorithm \ref{alg:refinedCuttingPlaneMethod} is slow to converge for some instances with a return constraint, in Table \ref{tab:comparisonwithminreturn} we ran the method after applying $50$ cuts at the root node, generated using the \verb|in-out| method (see Appendix \ref{sec:auxpsueodocode}, for the relevant pseudocode).

-Table \ref{tab:comparisonwithminreturn} indicates that some instances of \textit{port2-port4} cannot be solved to certifiable optimality by any approach within an hour, in the presence of a minimum return constraint.
-Nonetheless, both Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX|'s MISOCP method obtain solutions which are certifiably within $1\%$ of optimality very quickly.
+Table \ref{tab:comparisonwithminreturn} indicates that {the \verb|port|$4$ instance} cannot be solved to certifiable optimality by any approach within an hour { when $k=10$}, in the presence of a minimum return constraint.
+Nonetheless, both Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX|'s MISOCO method obtain solutions which are certifiably within $1\%$ of optimality very quickly.
 Indeed, Table \ref{tab:comparisonwithminreturnbgat120s} depicts the bound gaps of all $3$ approaches at $120$s on these problems; Algorithm \ref{alg:refinedCuttingPlaneMethod} never has a bound gap larger than $0.5\%$.

-The experimental results illustrate that our approach is several orders of magnitude more efficient than the big-$M$ approach on all problems considered, and is typically more efficient than the MISOCP approach.
+The experimental results illustrate that our approach is several orders of magnitude more efficient than the big-$M$ approach on all problems considered, and {performs comparably with the} MISOCO approach.
 Moreover, our approach's edge over \verb|CPLEX| increases with the problem size.